whoff1/corelossPy/README.md

 You can modify the path in the script to point to a different directory containing your .tab files.
 The script will scan the directory, extract the data, and fit the model accordingly.

-The spredsheet compares the coefficients obtained with this python code and coefficients using Excel Solver for the same iron loss data.
+The spredsheet available in the repository compares the coefficients obtained with this python code and coefficients using Excel Solver for the same iron loss data.

 License